kiedunne/verve-tech-test/src/Pages/Review/__FEEDBACK.md

 ## TicketCard.spec.jsx
 **Line 27**

 Great testing of the behavior of TicketCard by ensuring this component calls dispatch with the correct props and type to trigger the associated action.

 **Line 37**

 If you use the global state to find the TicketCard that I suggested about, this test needs to change to store to find the right ticket and check the quantity property rather than just using the local state of TicketCard.

 ## TicketList.jsx
 **Line 11**

 This h1 element doesn't need a key, it's not being iterated over.

 **Line 16**

 Consider using the product.id for each TicketCard element.
-Keys should be unique values as it ensures that the items in the array are dsiplayed in the correct order.
+Keys should be unique values as it ensures that the items in the array are displayed in the correct order.
 An item's index will change if new items are added or added to the array, or sorted.

 ## TicketList.spec.jsx
-Not sure, but maybe something like there should be a test looking if theres ....that the correct number of products were rendered on the list- rather than just a snapshot
+Not sure, but maybe something like there should be a test looking if theres ....that the correct number of products were rendered on the list- rather than just a snapshot.
+COME BACK

+## BasketCard.jsx
+**Line 7-10**

+You can DRY up this code by replacing with ` return price * quantity`.
+There's no need to store cost in a variable as this method just needs to return the right value.
+You could even place this simple logic online 21 in the render function and remove the get CardCost function: `<p>Cost: £{price * quantity}</p>`, however it's good practice to keep things simple in the render function.

+## BasketCard.spec.jsx
+**Line 5-21**

+This test is really only testing if a BasketCard component with one item (id 2) renders.
+Each BasketCard component has a title and a calculated cost from the quantity and price, though none of this is tested.
+Consider adding some more detail tests that check the cost is calculated correctly.

+## Basket.jsx
+**Line 12**

+Consider renaming the component to 'Basket' rather than having 'component' at the end of it to keep consistent with the filename and other components.

+**Line 24**

+Again, consider not using a string with the element's index for the BasketCard components key value.
+See comments on line 117.

+## Basket.spec.jsx
+**Line 5**

+Consider extending these tests to check if the Basket can display multiple BasketCards or nothing if nothing is in the basket.
+This is closer to the function of the Basket component rather than matching a snapshot.

+## Total.jsx
+**Line 15**

+Consider renaming the component to Total to be more consistent with the filename.